scrabbletank/farhome-rules/rulesdoc.md

 Silence a 4x4 tile area centered on a point in range you can see.
 Make a spellcasting roll against 2 bad dice.
 On success the area is silenced.
 Creatures inside the area cannot speak, make sounds, or hear anything.
 Spells cast inside the zone add 2 terrible dice to their spellcasting rolls.

-The area of the darkness increases by 1 for every level cast above 3rd.
+The area increases by 1 for every level cast above 3rd.

 ### Fourth Level

+#### Counter Hex
+*4th level*

+- **Casting Time:** 1 minute
+- **Range:** 5
+- **Duration:** concentration, 1 hour

+Targeting up to 5 creatures in range, enchant them with a protective charm.
+Make a spellcasting roll adding a terrible die for each creature targeted.
+On success the creatures are warded against curses.
+While warded creatures have _Resistance_ 1 against death damage.
+At the start of the creatures turn any Hex effecting them is reduced by 1 level and they add a success and critical success to saving throws against curses.

+Add an enhanced die to your roll for every level cast above 4th.

 #### Curse of Slowness
 *4th level*